FlorentinaDili/heroes-angular/README.md

 # This project is a Task given by Quantix L.L.C due to my Internship application

-#Comment
+# Comment
 This tutorial was challenging for me, since this is the very first time I am in contact with Angular framework.
-My main issues we're in the 4th part, when adding Services.
+My main issues stared in the 4th part, when adding Services and so on...
+Looking forward to learn more!

 # AngularTourOfHeroes